-Stephania is a genus of flowering plants in the Menispermaceae family native to eastern and southern Asia and Australasia.
+Stephania is a genus of flowering plants in the Menispermaceae family, native to eastern and southern Asia, as well as Australasia.
 They are little known horticulturally.
 The species are herbaceous perennial vines with a large woody caudex.
 They grow up to 3.3 feet (1 m) tall.
-Leaves are shield-shaped, arranged spirally on the stem, and with the leaf petiole attached near the center of the leaf.
+Leaves are shield-shaped, arranged spirally on the stem, and have the leaf petiole attached near the center of the leaf.
 Male flowers have 6 to 10 sepals, 3 to 5 fleshy petals, and 6 anthers.
-Female flowers have 3 to 5 petals as in male flowers and a 3- to 6-parted style.
+Female flowers have 3 to 5 petals, as in the male flowers, and a 3- to 6-parted style.
 The fruits are drupes.

 The genus name is a cognate of the Greek "Stephana," which is a feminine form of "Stephanos," meaning "a crown," and refers to the anthers being arranged in a crown-like manner.